sofiwolfes/Election_Analysis/README.md

 ## Purpose of the election analysis:
-The main purpose or goal of this analysis is to find out who is the winner of the elections.
+The main purpose or goal of this analysis is to find out who is the winner of the elections to present to the election commission.

-Then, the other data we want to
+Then, the other data we want to extract from this analysis is how many votes we got per county, per candidate, and the percentage of each.

+With this pieces of data, we are able to define the winner of the elections, as well as the county with the largest turnout.

+Please reference below for the results.

 ### Election Audit Summary: